 If you or a family member is in emotional turmoil, or you feel responsible for a loved one’s addiction, contact Brookside Treatment today, so our team can begin to address the addiction problem: 606-658-3078

 Understanding How Addiction Affects Families

 One of the most detrimental effects of drug and alcohol abuse is the way it challenges relationships.
 When our relationships suffer, it has a huge impact on our lives — and addicted people need a support network even more than most.
 This disruption of close connections can send the sufferer spiraling further down into addiction.
 Brookside Treatment offers programs that can curb addiction, such as individual therapy, group therapy, family therapy, and structured aftercare.
 With our three convenient locations (Harlan, Pikeville & Prestonburg) we will be by your side!

 It’s important to point out that this is no one’s fault; blame and guilt only make both parties feel worse and don’t solve anything.
 The best way to cope with the struggles that occur as a result of addiction is to find a treatment program that offers family therapy.
-There are also support groups like Al-Anon that help family members understand and cope with substance use disorders in loved ones.
+There are also support groups like Al-Anon that help family members understand and cope with substance abuse disorders in loved ones.

 1. Addiction Impacts the Children of Addicts Most